 Size I/5.5 mm and Size E/3.5 mm were much less common coming in at around 35,000 each, but they were 3rd and 4th on the list.
 Size I still typically called for weight 4 yarn, whereas Size E called for weight 3 yarn more often.

 Based on this information, you can definitely find patterns for any size hook, but you will have more variety with one of the more popular hooks.

 Based on Project Type

-Next I shorted based on project type.
-I thought I would probably find some different insights when I did this because projects such blankets, scarves, and beanies are heavier projects but shawls and dresses tend to be lighter weight and more flowy.
+Next, I sorted based on project type.
+I thought I would probably find some different insights when I did this because projects such as blankets, scarves, and beanies are heavier projects, but shawls and dresses tend to be lighter weight and more flowy.

 I decided to narrow it down to baby blankets because many people like to crochet them.
 When I did this, I was surprised to find that size H/5.0 mm still “won” with over 750 patterns and I/5.5 mm was second with just over 500 patterns.
 I like to use a size G hook when crocheting my baby blankets because i like to get a tight stitch with small holes for them, so, like I said, I was surprised.

 This again I looked at adult versus child/baby.

 For adult sizes, the size H/5.0 mm hook had the highest number of patterns; but for kids, the size G/4.25 actually had the highest number of patterns.

 Scarves are a super popular item to crochet, they are quick and offer endless variety.
 The most common size hook for scarves was size H/5.0 mm again!
 Size I, G, and J were also pretty common.

 Beanies are another crochet staple!
 These stuck with the same theme of size H/5.0 mm being the most common.
 There were 8,000 patterns with a size H/5.0 mm hook!
 Size I/5.5 mm came in second with 6,000 patterns.